Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 ## Summary

-This program, `sshell`, takes in commands, arguments, redirects, and command pipelines as user inputs and then executes them as jobs.
+The sshell program is a command-line interface that accepts various inputs from the user.
+These inputs include commands, arguments, redirects and command pipelines.
+The program then executes these inputs as jobs.

 ## Implementation